scraggo/subnotes/README.md

 Subnotes is a plaintext-based system for note taking and task-management.
 Going beyond the todo.txt system, you can keep indented lines (subnotes) with a header line (note).

 *Subnotes remain attached to the header line if they're indented by 4 spaces.
-There's only one level of subnotes, but feel free to indent more.*
+There's only one level of subnotes, but feel free to indent as much as you like.*

 ## Current Features
 * **Organize your notes:** You can sort all items in alphabetical order with projects (prefixed by '+') on top and non-prefixed notes below.